nautobot/nautobot/nautobot/docs/development/testing.md

 ### Caveats

 !!! warning
     `django-slowtests` is only a *development* dependency of Nautobot.
-You cannot use the model factories in a production deployment of Nautobot unless you directly `pip install django-slowtests` into such a deployment.
+You cannot run performance tests in a production deployment of Nautobot unless you directly `pip install django-slowtests` into such a deployment.

 !!! info
-    Because plugins also commonly use Nautobot's default test runner `NautobotTestRunner`, the base Nautobot `settings.py` currently defaults [`TEST_GENERATE_PERFORMANCE_REPORT`](../configuration/optional-settings.md#test_generate_performance_report) to `False` so as to not coerce plugins to incorporate performance testing and to upgrade to Nautobot V1.5.0.
-This configuration is overridden to `True` in `nautobot/core/tests/nautobot_config.py` for Nautobot's own tests.
+    Because plugins also commonly use Nautobot's default test runner `NautobotTestRunner`, in order to use `NautobotPerformanceTestRunner` you need to add `django-slowtests` as a part of your plugin dev dependencies.

 ## Test Code Style